 13. Title to and risk of loss of any portion of the materials relating to the Work shall pass to Buyer upon the delivery of such portion to the destination site.

-14. PSI Energy shall be insured as required in attached Insurance Requirements, which is incorporated herein by reference.
+14. PSI Energy shall be insured as required in the attached Insurance Requirements, which are incorporated herein by reference.

 15. PSI Energy may subcontract portions of this Work to subcontractors.

 16. The provisions of the Agreement relating to waivers and disclaimers of liability, releases from liability, limitations of liability, exclusive remedy, and indemnity and hold harmless obligations shall extend to the directors, officers, employees, agents, subcontractors, and representatives of PSI Energy.
-The parent and affiliated companies of PSI Energy shall have no liability under the Agreement, Terms and Conditions or any portion thereof, and Buyer shall look only to PSI Energy for the performance of the Agreement and for any liability under the Agreement, and shall not name any parent or affiliate in any lawsuit, legal claim or cause of action.
+The parent and affiliated companies of PSI Energy shall have no liability under the Agreement, the Terms or any portion thereof, and Buyer shall look only to PSI Energy for the performance of the Agreement and for any liability under the Agreement, and shall not name any parent or affiliate in any lawsuit, legal claim or cause of action.

 17. In furnishing the Work to Buyer, PSI Energy shall be and shall remain at all times an independent contractor and not an employee, agent, or representative of Buyer.

-18. All drawings, plans, specifications, computer data and reports developed by or for PSI Energy relating to the Agreement shall be and shall remain the property of Buyer, with PSI Energy having the right to retain copies for its use in performing the Work.
+18. To the extent not proprietary to PSI Energy for the use at its facilities, all drawings, plans, specifications, computer data and reports developed by or for PSI Energy relating to the Agreement shall be and shall remain the property of Buyer, with PSI Energy having the right to retain copies for its use in performing the Work.

-19. Confidential Information.

-(a) Subject to Clause 19 (b), both Parties shall keep confidential all matters relating to the Work, the Project Facilities, and this Agreement, which are marked “Confidential” or are clearly designated as being confidential at the time of disclosure, and will not make any disclosure, and shall prevent its Representatives, Subcontractors and the respective Representatives of each Subcontractor, from disclosing to any Person, any such marked or designated information, data, experience and know-how, documents, manuals, policies or procedures, computer software, secrets, dealings, transactions or affairs of or relating to the Disclosing Party, the Project, the Project Facilities, or this Agreement (the "Confidential Information").
+19. (a) Subject to Clause 19 (b), both Parties shall keep confidential all matters relating to the Work, the Project Facilities, and this Agreement, which are marked “Confidential” or are clearly designated as being confidential at the time of disclosure, and will not make any disclosure, and shall prevent its Representatives, Subcontractors and the respective Representatives of each Subcontractor, from disclosing to any Person, any such marked or designated information, data, experience and know-how, documents, manuals, policies or procedures, computer software, secrets, dealings, transactions or affairs of or relating to the Disclosing Party, the Project, the Project Facilities, or this Agreement (the "Confidential Information").

 (b) The restrictions on disclosure of Confidential Information shall not apply to the following:

-1 any matter which is already generally available and in the public domain other than through unauthorized disclosure by the Receiving Party, its representatives, Subcontractors or Subcontractors' Representatives; or
+1 any matter which is already generally available and in the public domain other than through unauthorized disclosure by the Receiving Party, its representatives, Subcontractors or Subcontractors' Representatives;

-2 any disclosure which may reasonably be required for the performance of the obligations of the Parties under this Agreement, or any disclosure which may be required for compliance by a Party with any statutory obligation or for the purposes of legal proceedings; provided, however, that the Receiving Party shall notify the Disclosing Party prior to any such disclosure, and the Disclosing Party shall have the right to take all actions available under applicable law to prevent or limit the scope of disclosure and to obtain confidential treatment of any Confidential Information which is ultimately disclosed.
+2 any disclosure which may reasonably be required for the performance of the obligations of the Parties under this Agreement, or any disclosure which may be required for compliance by a Party with any statutory obligation or for the purposes of legal proceedings; provided, however, that the Receiving Party shall notify the Disclosing Party prior to any such disclosure, and the Disclosing Party shall have the right to take all actions available under applicable law to prevent or limit the scope of disclosure and to obtain confidential treatment of any Confidential Information which is ultimately disclosed;

+any material that is already known to the Receiving Party at the time of disclosure;

+any material that is obtained by the Receiving Party from an independent source that has the right to use and disclose such Confidential Information without restrictions;

+any material that the Receiving Party develops independently without use of the Confidential Information; or

+any material that the Disclosing Party discloses to a third party without a similar obligation of nondisclosure.

 20. In addition to the agreed upon price, Buyer shall also pay any applicable sales, use, excise, or other taxes, excluding any taxes relating to income, and other fees relating to the Work.